selma-rahman/CS-330-PLP/README.md

 - parameters are optional and separated by commas

 ### Rules about function placement
 In C++ a function must be declared before it is used.
-If the functioin is defined after ``main()`` or another function that tries to use, then the compiler will not recognize it.
+If the function is defined after ``main()`` or another function that tries to use, then the compiler will not recognize it.
 Declaring a function can be done in the following ways:
 1. Define a function *above* ``main()``.
 2. Declare a function prototype before ``main()`` and define it later.